yebinhi/bot_detector/README.md

 # bot_detector
-detector fake, unreal follower on tiktok and X
+Detector fake, unreal follower on TikTok and X